majormatt28/majormatt28/README.md

 ### What I'm currently working on:

-Currently I'm not in any prject as of yet.
+Currently I'm not in any project as of yet.
 Just working on better understanding React syntax and hooks.\
-In the comming of weeks I will be doing a fullstack project based on the curiculum I have at my current coding bootcamp.
+In the comming of weeks I will be doing a fullstack project based on the curriculum I have at my current coding bootcamp.

 ### Some Tech Blogs I've worked on: